All On 4 Dental Implants Procedure In Antalya, Turkey

 - The patient's smile line and vertical occlusal dimension (VOD) are evaluated.

-Surgery:
+2. Surgery:

-Once the implants have been placed, straight or angled (at 17° or 30°) multi-unit abutments are attached to them to adjust their angle and position the screw access holes of the prosthesis correctly.If the angled implants are at 30° or more, splinting may be required.
+- Once the implants have been placed, straight or angled (at 17° or 30°) multi-unit abutments are attached to them to adjust their angle and position the screw access holes of the prosthesis correctly.If the angled implants are at 30° or more, splinting may be required.

-Temporary denture (emergency loading):
+3. Temporary denture (immediately loading):

-- On the day of surgery, a temporary fixed prosthesis (usually acrylic) is prepared and screwed to the implants immediately after they are placed.
+- On the day of surgery, a temporary fixed prosthesis (usually acrylic) is prepared and screwed to implants immediately after they are placed.

 - This temporary prosthesis can be made using measurements taken after surgery or by modifying an existing immediate prosthesis.
 The prosthesis is prepared using abutment replicas, temporary caps (copings), guide pins/laboratory screws, and acrylic.